 LIFE LESSON: Never ever expect the day to go exactly as you planned it to.
 My great idea to get healthy backfired on me last week, when I twisted my ankle on a treadmill.
 After my left foot was swollen to the size of a baby elephant, I shrieked with pain.
 Suspecting that I had been stabbed by a serial kills, the neighbors decided to call the cops.

-Anyway, x-rays were taken and I learned that I've got a sprained left foot and 2 bone spurs that are stabbing into the metatarsal nerves on the top of my foot every time I bear weight on it.
-That's it...
-I'm never exercising again.
-I'm clearly allergic to it.
-Let's eat cookies instead, m'kay?
+Anyway, x-rays showed no broken bones.
+My left foot is sprained, and I have 2 bone spurs stabbing into the metatarsal nerves on the top of my foot.
+So, I’m never exercising again, because clearly I’m allergic to it.

-- 4 ounces (1 stick) unsalted butter, softened but still cold
+- 4 ounces (1/2 cup) unsalted butter softened but still cold

 - 1 large egg